Frankxie21/sort-visualizer/README.md

+You have to install `node.js` in your computer first to run this file.
+Click [node.js](https://nodejs.org/en/) for further information.

-Clone or download the repo and type `npm start` in the terminal to use this project!
+1. Clone or download the repo.
+2. Run `npm install` to install all the dependencies.
+3. Run `npm start` to try it!

 =================================================================